fledge-iot/fledge/docs/07_admin/02_RESTadmin.rst

 ``GET /foglamp/ping`` - return liveness of FogLAMP

 *NOTE:* the GET method can be executed without authentication even when authentication is required.
+This behaviour is configurable via a configuration option.

 **Response Payload**